TIBCOSoftware/snappydata/docs/quickstart.md

         }
 ```

-**Create a DataFrame and temp table using Spark's range method** <br>Cache it in Spark to get optimal performance.
+**Create a DataFrame and temp table using Spark's range method**:
+Cache it in Spark to get optimal performance.
 This creates a DataFrame of 100 million records.You can change number of rows based on  your memory availability.
 ```scala
 scala>  var testDF = spark.range(100000000).selectExpr("id", "concat('sym', cast((id % 100) as STRING)) as sym")
 scala>  testDF.cache
 scala>  testDF.createOrReplaceTempView("sparkCacheTable")
 ```

-**Run a query and to check the performance** <br>
+**Run a query and to check the performance**:
-The queries is using average of a field, without any where clause.
+The queries use average of a field, without any where clause.
 This ensures that it touches all records while scanning.
 ```scala
 scala>  benchmark("Spark perf") {spark.sql("select sym, avg(id) from sparkCacheTable group by sym").collect()}
 ```

-**Clean up the JVM**.
+**Clean up the JVM**:
 This ensures that all in memory artifacts for Spark is cleaned up.
 ```scala
 scala>  testDF.unpersist()
 scala>  System.gc()
 scala>  System.runFinalization()
 ```

-**Create a SnappyContex**t
+**Create a SnappyContex**:
 ```scala
 scala>  val snappy = new org.apache.spark.sql.SnappySession(spark.sparkContext)
 ```

-** Create similar 100 million record DataFrame**
+** Create similar 100 million record DataFrame**:
 ```scala
 scala>  testDF = snappy.range(100000000).selectExpr("id", "concat('sym', cast((id % 100) as varchar(10))) as sym")
 ```

-**Create the table**
+**Create the table**:
 ```scala
 scala>  snappy.sql("drop table if exists snappyTable") scala>  snappy.sql("create table snappyTable (id bigint not null, sym varchar(10) not null) using column")
 ```

-**Insert the created DataFrame into the table and measure its performance**
+**Insert the created DataFrame into the table and measure its performance**:
 ```scala
 scala>  benchmark("Snappy insert perf", 1, 0) {testDF.write.insertInto("snappyTable") }
 ```

-**Now let us run the same benchmark against Spark DataFrame**
+**Now let us run the same benchmark against Spark DataFrame**:
 ```scala
 scala>  benchmark("Snappy perf") {snappy.sql("select sym, avg(id) from snappyTable group by sym").collect()}
 ```